iamdempa/challenge/README.md

 - [Docker](https://www.docker.com/)

-- [Python](https://www.python.org/downloads/) - If planning to run locally
+- [Python 3.x or later](https://www.python.org/downloads/) - If planning to run locally

 - You are using Linux :)